 and intervening agency to have contact with the child, and supports the child in all aspects of the investigation or ongoing intervention.

-At least one child is emotionally/intellectually capable of acting to protect him/herself from a safety threat.
+At least one child is emotionally/intellectually capable of acting to protect themself from a safety threat.

-At least one child is aware of his/her support network members and knows how to contact these individuals when needed.
+At least one child is aware of their support network members and knows how to contact these individuals when needed.

 Other